Jump to navigation Jump to search

 - When making a mistake, admit that you did it and learn from it so as to focus on not repeating it.
 Also learn from the mistakes of others.

 - Say "I don't know" instead of making up answers for what you do not know.

 - Ask for help whenever needed, such as first time you are doing something, or whenever you are not sure about what to do, especially when doing something potentially irreversible.
 Also ask for help in moments whenever there is a high risk that you will not achieve what you need to do within a clinically acceptable time.
-For prioritizing when you have more than one thing ongoing at the same time, the list at right can be used.
 Still, before asking, try to do as much as you can, as long as you do not do anything potentially irreversible, so that you can evaluate how you did it compared to the standard, and thereby know better how you will do it next time.

 - Do not wait for the whole pile.
 Whenever you can, do not be idle or do less urgent work while there is a pile of more urgent work gathering for you elsewhere.
 Instead, be familiar with where such piles are forming, and go there and grab whatever you may start working on right away.

 - For larger specimens that need fixation before final grossing, you can still start writing a report of measurements and other externally visible findings to save time for later.

 - Focus on learning pitfalls and the interpretation of visual patterns and other non-written results, and do not waste much time memorizing information that can essentially always be conveniently and timely looked up when needed (but have an idea of where to find it).
 Further information: Learning pathology

 - When ordering additional tests on an older sample, such as when wanting to compare it to a more current one, it is a courtesy to notify whoever reported on the older sample.

 - Always at least have a look at your cases, for even if the order implies that someone else is more suitable for it, it may turn out to be a very simple answer.

 - Starting pathology (handbook)